RAF Dishforth: Post war

 Dishforth continued in the training role for transport aircraft after the war, and in 1956, No. 215 Sqn reformed at Dishforth with Scottish Aviation Pioneer aircraft, later disbanding at Dishforth in September 1958 to become No. 230 Sqn.
 In 1954, the base was initially approved for use in the PGM-17 Thor missile programme, but it never became one of the operational stations.
 In early 1962, No. 242 OCU was moved to Thorney Island and the base was put under a care and maintenance programme.
 Various aircraft from Leeming and Linton-on-Ouse used the airfield as a Relief Landing Ground (RLG), and the buildings were converted for use by the local police forces.

+Police college

+It had the Dishforth Police Training Centre, also known as Dishforth Police College from the early 1960s.

+300 police personnel a year trained on 14-week courses.
+In December 1979, it was looking at possible closure, or to be privatised in the early 1980s, or again closure in 1985.
+In August 1985 it was decided to close the site, being closed by 1986.

+During the 1985 miners' strike, six miners retrained as police, at the college.
+It took police personnel north of Nottinghamshire.

+Army Air Corps

 In 1992, the base was handed over to the Army Air Corps as Dishforth Airfield.

 Badge and motto

 The station badge features a white pack horse representing the transport nature of the base (post World War II), the horse is modelled on the White Horse of Kilburn, a nearby geographical feature in the Hambleton Hills.
 The station motto was Par Oneri (Equal to the task).